This article was originally published on July 2020 and updated with new content on May 2021.

 - Instant prompt for buyers to follow through and make payment by sending out the check-out link once the special code has been captured.

-With Upmesh, you have the opportunity to use your regular Facebook posts to generate direct sales leads as well.
+You will also have the opportunity to use your regular Facebook posts to generate direct sales leads as well.
 Upmesh can also capture comments on these non-live stream posts, allowing customers to purchase your products 24/7.

 E-commerce Live Stream Examples